Southside High School (Louisiana): Spike in enrollment

 In December 2018, the district announced plans to address an unexpected increase in enrollment figures.
-At the time, the school had 1,225 enrolled students across three grade levels, an increase of 548 students from 2017.
+At the time, the school had 1,568 enrolled students across three grade levels, an increase of 548 students from 2017.
 Several solutions were proposed, including moving six portable classroom buildings to the high school, a small-scale rezoning to move some students to another school, and collapsing several of the school's collaborative spaces into traditional classrooms.

 District Chief Administrative Officer Joe Craig suggested several reasons for the rise in enrollment, including the residential construction happening in the area, and the Acadiana Renaissance Charter Academy only enrolling students up to eighth grade.

 In late 2019, the school's enrollment numbers sat at 1,683 students, 283 students over what the school's classrooms were designed to accommodate.
 Originally, six portable buildings were going to be moved to the school to resolve this enrollment spike, but this would've cost $260,000 in school system funds to pay for the needed infrastructure, causing the board to reject the plan in October 2019.

-The board responded to concerns about possible rezoning, and the decline in enrollment to Comeaux High School from 2016-2019 in September 2019, stating that this was intentional: the school was opened to alleviate overcrowding and temporary classrooms like those found at Comeaux High School.
-In December 2019, the Lafayette Parish School Board approved two new portable buildings in a 5-3 vote.
+The board responded to concerns about possible rezoning, and the decline in enrollment to Comeaux High School from 2016 to 2019 in September 2019, stating that this was intentional: the school was opened to alleviate overcrowding and temporary classrooms like those found at Comeaux High School.
+In December 2019, the Lafayette Parish School Board approved two new portable buildings in a 5–3 vote.

 Temporary closure in November 2020

 In November 2020, the school temporarily closed for two weeks to prevent the spread of COVID-19.
 From November 15 to November 30, the school would shift to virtual learning only.
 The move came after an evaluation showed that 11% of the school's students had contacted the virus from community activities outside the school.
-A few other schools either temporarily closed or cancelled activities at around the same time, including the temporary closure of Loreauville High School from November 11, 2020 to November 20, 2020.
+A few other schools either temporarily closed or cancelled activities at around the same time, including the temporary closure of Loreauville High School from November 11, 2020, to November 20, 2020.